 - In a small glass microwavable proof bowl – melt white chocolate according to package directions

-- Pour some sprinkles in a small bowl
+- Pour some sprinkles into a small bowl

 - Set out a piece of wax paper